Chair, Economics Group

-Ife Njoku is a former Managing Director of Access Bank Ghana with over 20 years’ banking experience.
+Ife Njoku chairs the finance group of the Institute.
+He is the General Manager of Coronation Asset Management Nigeria and a former Managing Director of Access Bank Ghana with over 20 years’ banking experience.
 Before then, he was the Managing Director of Access Bank DR Congo.

 Mr. Njoku started his banking career at GTBank Nigeria and UK where he garnered a total of 16 years banking experience working in many departments in the bank ranging from Retail, Commercial and Corporate Banking groups.
 He joined the Access Bank Group in 2012 and worked in the Corporate and Investment Banking group before his exploits as Country Managing Director of the bank in the DRC and Ghana subsidiaries respectively.